NEUIR/M2RAG/README.md

 git clone https://github.com/NEUIR/M2RAG
 cd M2RAG
 ```
-* Second, you can either directly download and use [M2RAG](), or follow the instructions in 'data/data_preprocess' to build it step by step.
+* Second, you can either directly download and use [M2RAG](https://huggingface.co/datasets/whalezzz/M2RAG), or follow the instructions in 'data/data_preprocess' to build it step by step.
 Please place the downloaded dataset in the data folder.
+(❗️Note: For the ```imgs.tsv```, you need to download the data from [this link](https://drive.google.com/drive/folders/1ApfD-RzvJ79b-sLeBx1OaiPNUYauZdAZ?usp=sharing) and run ```7z x imgs.7z.001```).

 ```
 data/
 └──m2rag/
+    ├──fact_verify/
+    ├──image_cap/
+    ├──image_rerank/
+    ├──mmqa/
+    ├──imgs.lineidx.new
+    └──imgs.tsv

 ```
 ### Inference for Zero-Shot setting
 Once the dataset and vanilla models are ready, you can follow the instructions below to reproduce our zero-shot results.